Home > Insurance Blog > Should You Purchase a Supplemental Insurance Policy with Medicare?

 Medicare supplemental insurance operates from the same basic principle as every other insurance policy: you pay for something you hope you never need, and it pays off when you do.
 Medigap policies are more likely to be worth their premiums if you anticipate regular doctor visits and frequent medical care, although what lies ahead in life can be difficult to predict.
 If you know you have a preexisting condition that will necessitate ongoing medical care and intervention, then purchasing a supplemental policy is advised.

 Although Medicare supplemental insurance policies are provided through private insurance companies, they are regulated by the government.
 Standard packages are available, labeled Plans A through N, though premiums and other specifics vary between companies.
 The first step in considering a Medigap plan is to determine which package makes the most sense for you.
 A qualified insurance representative can discuss your unique situation with you and help you to reach an informed decision.
-At Senior Insurance Associates in Charleston, WV, we are happy to help and guide you, and to provide you with peace of mind.
+At Senior Insurance Associates in Charleston, West Virginia, we are happy to help and guide you, and to provide you with peace of mind.